Skip to main content

 “And you will be the Empress of Hindustan.”
 He replied.

-In the small chamber of Kabul, two souls, dreamt a dream so big, to change the history of the land they were born in.
+In the small chamber of Kabul, two souls dreamed a dream so big that it would change the history of the land they were born in.
 Their blood was foreign, but they had never seen their ancestral lands.
 Since the time they had gained knowledge of a motherland, they had seen, loved and explored Hind, connected to its soil like a child does to a mother, and seen the struggle of their elders to fulfil the dreams once dreamt by Babur.
-They sat hand in hand, after almost a year, at peace, as he told her adventures of the year in Persia, the magical land, she listened eagerly, dreaming of how it all was, weaving the land in her imagination with his words.
+They sat hand in hand, after almost a year, at peace, as he told her adventures of the year in Persia, the magical land.
+She listened eagerly, dreaming of how it all was, weaving the land in her imagination with his words.
 Jalal stopped at her stare.
-He hadn’t known since when she felt as much at home as his mother.
-He smiled making her frown.
+He hadn’t known when she felt as much at home as his mother.
+He smiled, making her frown.

 “What is so funny?”
 She saw him stare and narrowed her eyes.